Wildfire: Satellite and aerial monitoring

+In 2015 a new fire detection tool is in operation at the U.S. Department of Agriculture (USDA) Forest Service (USFS) which uses data from the Suomi National Polar-orbiting Partnership (NPP) satellite to detect smaller fires in more detail than previous space-based products.
+The high-resolution data is used with a computer model to predict how a fire will change direction based on weather and land conditions.

 In 2014, an international campaign was organized in South Africa's Kruger National Park to validate fire detection products including the new VIIRS active fire data.
 In advance of that campaign, the Meraka Institute of the Council for Scientific and Industrial Research in Pretoria, South Africa, an early adopter of the VIIRS 375 m fire product, put it to use during several large wildfires in Kruger.

-The demand for timely, high-quality fire information has increased in recent years.
-Wildfires in the United States burn an average of 7 million acres of land each year.
-For the last 10 years, the USFS and Department of Interior have spent a combined average of about $2–4 billion annually on wildfire suppression.
+Since 2021 NASA has provided active fire locations in near real-time via the Fire Information for Resource Management System (FIRMS).

+The increased prevalence of wildfires has led to proposals deploy technologies based on artificial intelligence for early detection, prevention, and prediction of wildfires.

 Suppression

 Wildfire suppression depends on the technologies available in the area in which the wildfire occurs.
 In less developed nations the techniques used can be as simple as throwing sand or beating the fire with sticks or palm fronds.
 In more advanced nations, the suppression methods vary due to increased technological capacity.
 Silver iodide can be used to encourage snow fall, while fire retardants and water can be dropped onto fires by unmanned aerial vehicles, planes, and helicopters.
 Complete fire suppression is no longer an expectation, but the majority of wildfires are often extinguished before they grow out of control.
 While more than 99% of the 10,000 new wildfires each year are contained, escaped wildfires under extreme weather conditions are difficult to suppress without a change in the weather.
 Wildfires in Canada and the US burn an average of 54500 km2 per year.

 Above all, fighting wildfires can become deadly.
 A wildfire's burning front may also change direction unexpectedly and jump across fire breaks.
 Intense heat and smoke can lead to disorientation and loss of appreciation of the direction of the fire, which can make fires particularly dangerous.
 For example, during the 1949 Mann Gulch fire in Montana, United States, thirteen smokejumpers died when they lost their communication links, became disoriented, and were overtaken by the fire.
 In the Australian February 2009 Victorian bushfires, at least 173 people died and over 2,029 homes and 3,500 structures were lost when they became engulfed by wildfire.